South Fork American - Overnight 1 Day Trip

 Raft the fabulous gorge section of the South Fork American and camp for 1 night at River Park Resort.
 Dinner and Breakfast are included in this package as well.

-Your trip will begin at 10:00AM when you check-in for a fun filled day of class 3 rafting on the 12 mile South Fork Gorge section.
+Your trip will begin at 10:00AM when you check-in for a fun filled day of class 3 rafting on the 12 mile Lower Gorge section.
 This trip starts out easy so you'll get your sea legs before hitting any major rapids.
 After a 4 mile warm up we'll stop for a riverside picnic lunch.
 After lunch we enter the famous "Gorge" section which features non stop rapids and waves.
-Adventurous rafters may chose to "ride the bull" at "Satan's Cesspool" rapid, always a highlight of our gorge trips.
-You might also try surfing and other tricks that our guides love to try!.
+Adventurous rafters may chose to ride the bull at "Satan's Cesspool" or "Hospital Bar" rapids, always highlights of our gorge trips.
+You might also try surfing, "ramp rock" and other tricks that our guides love to try!.
 In between rapids you may relax and soak up the beautiful gold country scenery in this section of the American River.
 There are no roads along the river for most of its course.

-After we take out we'll ride the shuttle back to camp where you may enjoy a cold beverage and view your photos of the days action.
+After we take out we'll ride the shuttle back to camp where you may enjoy a cold beverage and view your videos and photos of the days action.
 Our outdoor bar features cold beer on tap and many local El Dorado county wines.
 Dinner will be served about 7:30PM so you'll have time to relax at camp and maybe go for a dip in the river.
-Our dinner features bbq chicken prepared in a mesquite smoker and our sides are freshly prepared just for you.
+Our dinner features bbq chicken and our sides are freshly prepared just for you.
 We also have salads and dessert.
 After dinner you may choose to spend a quiet evening at your tent or enjoy the nightlife in the nearby Coloma Club Saloon.

 Breakfast is served the next morning at 8:00AM.
 After breakfast you are free to relax at our resort or head on to another destination.
 This trip is a great way to get out and enjoy the outdoors, and easy on the pocketbook!